Humanitarian Sanitation Hub

 Why

-In the humanitarian WASH sector, there are various tools and information as well as standards and guidelines are available.
+In the humanitarian WASH sector, there are various tools and information as well as standards and guidelines available.
 However, the challenge is that many of these resources are not made available systematically and thus they are difficult to access in practice.
-The sanitation sector and especially faecal sludge management are particularly affected.
+Sanitation and especially faecal sludge management in emergencies are affected - this is most problematic as rapid assistance can be life-saving.
 In addition, the sector lacks practical knowledge and personnel capacities for faecal sludge management.

-After a detailed analysis, the “Technical Working Group for Faecal Sludge Management” (FSM TWiG) of the Global WASH Cluster (GWC) concluded that an open source knowledge hub with all relevant and quality-assured contents would substantially improve the efficiency and effectiveness of the work in the humanitarian WASH sector.
-Against this background, seven organizations (BORDA, CAWST, Eawag, GTO, IHE Delft, Netherlands Red Cross and Solidarités international), who are jointly active in the FSM TWiG, decided to form a consortium and develop the SANIHUB.
-The consortium is coordinated by the GTO.
-The project is financially supported by the Bill & Melinda Gates Foundation.
+After a detailed analysis, the “Technical Working Group for Faecal Sludge Management” (FSM TWiG) of the Global WASH Cluster (GWC) concluded that an open-source knowledge hub with all relevant and quality-assured contents would substantially improve the efficiency and effectiveness of the work in the humanitarian WASH sector.
+Against this background, seven FSM TWiG member organizations (BORDA, CAWST, Eawag, GTO, IHE Delft, Netherlands Red Cross and Solidarités international) agreed to form a consortium and develop the SANIHUB.
+The project is coordinated by the GTO and financially supported by the Bill & Melinda Gates Foundation.

 • Humanitarian Programme Cycle